Lyapunov exponents and rigidity in random billiards and standard maps: Introduction

-Standard maps arise naturally in Hamiltonian dynamics as models of periodically kicked systems and play a central role in the study of the transition from integrability to chaos.
-However, proving the existence of non-vanishing Lyapunov exponents for non-integrable standard maps and their generalizations remains notoriously difficult.
+Generalized standard maps arise naturally in Hamiltonian dynamics as models of periodically kicked systems and play a central role in the study of the transition from integrability to chaos.
+Nevertheless, proving the existence of non-zero Lyapunov exponents for non-integrable standard maps and their generalizations remains notoriously difficult.

-Our second main result establishes a rigidity theorem for random additive perturbations of standard maps, analogous to Theorem~\ref{thm:main}.
-In this setting, the conclusion holds under weaker assumptions on the common distribution of the random variables $(X_n)_{n\ge0}$.
-We say that a probability measure $\nu$ on $\mathbb T^2$ is \emph{non-degenerate} if it satisfies one of the following conditions: \begin{itemize} \item[(i)] $\nu$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb T^2$ and its support contains a neighbourhood of the origin; \item[(ii)] $\nu$ is singular with respect to the Lebesgue measure on $\mathbb T^2$ but absolutely continuous with respect to the Lebesgue measure $dy_2$ on the second coordinate, and its support contains an interval of the form $\{0\}\times[-\epsilon,\epsilon]$ for some $\epsilon>0$. \end{itemize}
+The following theorem is the counterpart of Theorem~\ref{thm:main} for generalized standard maps.
+For each $x\in\Tt^2$, define

+and let $F_\omega^n$ denote the corresponding random composition.
+The theorem establishes the corresponding sharp rigidity dichotomy, distinguishing constant potentials from non-constant ones.
+In this setting, the conclusion holds both for absolutely continuous noise and for a class of degenerate noise distributions.